 CONTINUING EDUCATION CREDIT

-This program is currently under review for approval for 1.25 hours of CE to partially meet the 6-hour CE re-certification requirement for Certified Consultants (CC-AASP).
+This program has been approved for 1.25 hours of CE to partially meet the 6-hour CE re-certification requirement for Certified Consultants (CC-AASP).

 You can attend an AASP Webinar session right from your office or home.
 All you need is a telephone and a computer with a high-speed internet connection.
 The presentation's audio will be delivered over the telephone (toll-free) or through your computer.
 Registrants will be provided with call in/ login information and a web URL 2-3 days prior to the session.
 This information will give you access to the presentation right on the web in real time.